echronos/echronos/components/task/docs.md

 Specifically, the processor only supports a single program counter, stack pointer, and register state.
 During a context switch, the RTOS saves the current task's state on the task's stack and then restores the state for the new current task.

-The [Preemption] section provides more details on context switches, what can lead to them, and how to control them, which is an important aspect for constructing correct system behavior.
+The [Preemption] section provides more details on context switches, what can lead to them, and how to control them, which is an important aspect of constructing correct system behavior.

 ### Task States

 An RTOS task can be in one of three primary states: current, runnable, or blocked.
 Tasks within a system do no usually operate in isolation;
 they interact with other tasks, devices, and the external environment.
-When interacting with another entity, the RTOS provides mechanisms so the task can wait until the other entity is ready, rather than the task needing to constantly poll the other entity.
+When interacting with another entity, the RTOS provides mechanisms so that the task can wait until the other entity is ready, rather than the task needing to constantly poll the other entity.
 When a task is waiting, it moves into the blocked state.
 There are a number of RTOS operations that cause a task to block, such as waiting for a signal, locking a mutex, or sleeping.
 When a task is in the blocked state, it is no longer current, so the RTOS must choose another runnable task to become the current task.